calebpollman/web-scraping-parallel-processing/post.md

             output = parse_html(html)
         self.assertIsNotNone(output)
 ```
-Run `pytest` from the command line and make sure your test passes before moving on.
+Run `$ pytest` from the command line and make sure your test passes before moving on.

 ### Refactor with `setUp()` and `tearDown()`: